NullOperatorr/Detecting-ICMP-Tunneling-Through-Packet-Analysis/README.md

 These observations are consistent with an ICMP tunneling scenario in which ICMP Echo Request and Echo Reply messages are used.

+---

+## Learning Objectives

+After reviewing this repository, readers should be able to:

+- Understand how ICMP tunneling works.
+- Identify abnormal ICMP communication patterns.
+- Analyze ICMP payloads in Wireshark.